Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Location and Routing Models

-These types of location models are a good for regional decision making, by considering the specific requirements that may arise due to factors such as population density, existing pharmacy stores, and other infrastructure related factors.
-Further information on \textit{location-allocation} articles is given in Table~\ref{table:location-allocation-articles} in Appendix~\ref{appendixa}.
+These types of location models support regional decision making by considering the specific requirements that may arise due to factors such as population density, existing pharmacy stores, and other infrastructure related factors.
+Further information on \textit{location-allocation} articles is given in Table~\ref{table:location-allocation-articles} in Appendix \S \ref{sec: vehicle routing}.